 Friend or Foe?

-Phytoestrogens have a bit of a bad reputation.
+Phytoestrogens have a bad reputation.
 They are often referred to as having “estrogenic” activities, implying they act the same way as our own naturally occurring estrogen.
 In the oncology world, patients are warned to stay away from phytoestrogens, such as soy and flax, because they mimic estrogen and would therefore be particularly harmful to a woman with breast cancer.
 However, a very simple review of the published medical literature reveals an entirely different story.

 How do Phytoestrogens Work?

 There is a concept you should know.
 On cells, there are two kinds of estrogen receptors – one is called “alpha” and one is called “beta”.
 The alpha receptor is found mainly in the breast, uterus, ovary and bone, while the beta receptor is mainly found in the prostate, bladder, colon, adipose tissue, nervous system and immune system (1).
-The alpha receptor is also the one responsible for abnormal cell growth associated with breast cancer, and the beta receptor is known to counteract those effects (2).
+The alpha receptor is mostly responsible for abnormal cell growth associated with breast cancer, and the beta receptor is known to counteract those effects (2).

 Health Benefits of Phytoestrogens